 - Run the command prompt as an administrator;

-- Run the DISKPART tool by typing in the command prompt:
+- Run the DISKPART tool:

 Diskpart